20 Inventive and cheap DIY bathroom storage ideas

 If you have space, it’s worth building more shelves into your current units.
 For example, Sink vanities are the worst for storage as they take up lots of space without providing much storage.

 As they have a good height to start with, it makes no sense why they only come with one shelf.
 Measure your current shelf and find a local DIY store which offers a wood cutting service.
 This way you’ll keep DIY to a minimum and add loads more storage space.

 If you have lots of gadgets rather than tossing them in a pile, store them in a PVC plastic pipe.
 You can finish it with spray paint!

 If you need more slots then join two or more pipes using nuts and bolts.
-Also, you can mount a few plastic pipes at an angle on a wall for a truly unique solution.
+Also, you can mount a few plastic pipes at an angle on a wall for truly unique DIY bathroom storage ideas.

 #17 Coat hooks

 Since you can only get a few towels on a heated towel rack, using a row of coat hooks enables you to at least double your storage space.
 If you don’t have the hanging space, then buy something like the ACMETOP Over the Door Hook Hanger.
 It’s definitely work the £13!